 Above the bench, the robot goat is living

-You will have seen it from the spectacular (and disturbing) footage of Boston Dynamics: developing a bipedal robot, agile and stable on two feet like a real human being is not an easy task.
+You will have seen it from the spectacular (and disturbing) footage from Boston Dynamics: developing a bipedal robot, agile and stable on two feet like a real human being is no easy task.
 And that's why Bex was created.
-Kawasaki's robotic engineers were looking for a very special balance.
-A balance between the dexterity of a bipedal robot and the stability of a robot on wheels that avoids balance problems on difficult terrain.
+Robotics engineers of Kawasaki were looking for a very special balance.
+A balance between dexterity of a bipedal robot and the stability of a robot on wheels that avoids balance problems on difficult terrain.

-The robot goat came out of it.
-On a smooth road, Bex "kneels" by folding its four legs and becomes a sort of electric scooter that moves fast on wheels.
-If the ground begins to become uneven, however, Bex stands up and walks on his articulated legs: the gait allows him to keep at least two at a time planted on the ground.
-Not bad for the balance.
+The robot goat emerged.
+On a smooth road, Bex "kneels" by folding its four legs and becomes a sort of electric scooter that moves quickly on wheels.
+If the ground It's starting to get bumpy, however, Bex stands up and walks on his articulated legs: the gait gives him allows you to keep it at least two at a time planted on the ground.
+Not bad for balance.

 And the speed?
 Forget it

-The Bex has a maximum weight capacity of 100 kilos (220 lbs), so it can comfortably carry heavy goods or people.
-Don't ask me why the designers felt it was important to make it look like a wild goat: if nothing else, the modularity of the quadruped allows you to change the top part.
+The Bex has a maximum weight capacity of 100 kilos (220 pounds), so it can transport with a certain comfort heavy goods or people.
+Not ask me why the designers they felt it was important to make it look like a wild goat: if nothing else the modularity of the quadruped allows to change the top part.

-Those who want to concentrate on the transport of goods can take out the goat bust: all the others will ride "the animal" in a proud twenty-first century herding act.
-Ahoi!
+Those who want to concentrate on transporting goods will be able to take out the goat torso: everyone else will ride “the animal” in a proud act of twenty-first century herding.
+Ahoy!